 The tide of the war began to turn when Alberto Fujimori took office in 1990, and launched an assault on the rebels, which included locking up and torturing suspected sympathizers, as well as arming Peasant Patrols (Rondas Campesinas), which were rural self-defense forces who fought the guerrillas.

 Guzman was captured in a Lima dance studio in 1992, and later called on his followers to make a peace deal with the government.
 This precipitated a break in the group, with rebels based in the Apurimac, Ene and Mantaro River Valley (VRAEM) region declaring Guzman to be a traitor, while another group, based further north in the Huallaga Valley, remained loyal.

 The Shining Path no longer presents a serious threat to the stability of the Peruvian state, but the guerrillas' continued activities continue to pose a challenge for the government.
 The Huallaga faction, however, is thought to have been drastically weakened since the capture of its leader, Florindo Eleuterio Flores Hala, alias "Comrade Artemio," in 2012.
 He was the last leader in the field who remained loyal to Guzman.
-Now there is no link between the rebels still in the field and the high command in prison.
+Now there is no link between the rebels still in the field and the high commanders in prison.

-However, while the government describes the VRAEM group as nothing more than a drug gang, the situation is more complicated -- this faction continues to carry out propaganda activity and attacks on the security forces independent of protecting the drug business.
+The guerrillas' primary revenue sources are offering protection and escort services for drug traffickers.
+The government describes the group in the VRAEM as nothing more than a drug gang, the situation is more complicated -- this faction continues to carry out propaganda activity and attacks on the security forces independent of protecting the drug business.

 On August 11, 2013, Peruvian officials announced the deaths of Orlando Alejandro Borda Casafranca, alias "Alipio," and Marco Antonio Quispe Palomino, alias "Gabriel," the number two and number four, respectively, of the VRAEM branch of the Shining Path.
 Alipio was the military head of the faction, and Gabriel was the brother of VRAEM faction leader Victor Quispe Palomino, known as "Comrade Jose."

 Allies and Enemies